Ursamenux/mrchromebox-website/docs/firmware/flashing-firmware.md

 5. Assuming no errors occur, power off the device using the script menu option.

 ::: warning IMPORTANT
-If an error occurs when flashing the UEFI Full ROM firwmare, **do not shutdown**.
+If an error occurs when flashing the UEFI Full ROM firmware, **do not shutdown**.
 Using the script menu option, restore the stock firmware from your backup, and copy the log file to a safe place so you can provide it for troubleshooting.
 :::